Wafic Saïd: Art collecting

-Saïd is a noted collector of Impressionist art, having owned paintings by Jean Renoir, Claude Monet, Paul Cézanne, and paintings of sporting scenes.
+Saïd is a noted collector of Impressionist art, having owned paintings by Pierre Auguste Renoir, Claude Monet, Paul Cézanne, and paintings of sporting scenes.
 Saïd put 11 paintings from his collection up for auction at Phillips in New York in 2000, among the paintings that sold were Renoir's Women in the Garden (1873) and Girl in a Flowered Hat (1896), Pissarro's September Festival, Pontoise (1872) and Cézanne's Hill of Galet, Pontoise (1879–80).

 In 1982 Saïd paid a record £80,000 at auction for a Quran that had been made for Qaitbay, the 15th-century Egyptian sultan in 1488.
 The Quran was for a period displayed at the newly constructed Regent's Park Mosque in London.

 In 1987 Saïd acquired 20 pieces from the auction of the jewellery collection of Wallis Simpson, including the famous panther bracelet, the cross bracelet and the flamingo brooch by Cartier.
 All these were later sold at an auction in 2010.

 Horse racing

 Saïd was a prominent racehorse owner, having owned the Henry Cecil trained horses Bosra Sham and Lady Carla.
-Lady Carla was named for Carla Powell, the socialite wife of Charles Powell.
+Lady Carla was named after Carla Powell, the socialite wife of Charles Powell.
 Bosra Sham won the 1996 1,000 Guineas and Champion Stakes under Said's racing colours.
 Saïd's Sagitta Asset Management sponsored the 1,000 and 2,000 Guinea Stakes, and having ended their sponsorship in 2003, Saïd withdrew his racing interests, citing his non-residence in England as the reason.

 Property

 Saïd family trusts own two homes in the United Kingdom, a £10 million property in Eaton Square in London's Belgravia district, which when bought in 1992, was then the highest price paid for an apartment in the United Kingdom, and Tusmore Park, a 3,000 acre estate near Bicester in Oxfordshire.
 Tusmore Park is near Prince Bandar's 2,000 acre Glympton Park estate.
 In 2012 Saïd erected a 92 ft limestone obelisk topped with gold in the grounds of Tusmore Park to honour the Diamond Jubilee of Elizabeth II.
 The obelisk is the largest constructed in the United Kingdom since the 18th century.
 Margaret Thatcher frequently visited Saïd at Tusmore Park, staying for long periods in Tusmore Park's Clock House in the last years of her life.
-Saïd rebuilt Tusmore House in 2000 to a neo-Georgian design by William Whitfield of Whitfield Lockwood Architects.
+Saïd rebuilt Tusmore House in 2000 to an English Palladian design by Sir William Whitfield.
 In 2004 the Georgian Group gave the completed house its award for the "best new building in the Classical tradition".

 Saïd also owns homes in Marbella in Spain, France, Saudi Arabia, and Syria.
 Saïd is officially resident in the tax haven of Monaco.